wpXtreme/wpdk/index.md

 All *WPDK* documentation is embedded in source code, and is written in *PHPDoc* format compatible to <a href="http://www.stack.nl/~dimitri/doxygen/index.html">Doxygen</a> syntax.

 The use of this standard format means that using your preferred IDE ( *PHPStorm, Netbeans, Eclipse, Aptana, ecc.* ), you will always have help inline during develop with *WPDK*.
 This help is constantly enriched from *WPDK* developers with examples, better explanation of methods and properties, better description of classes, ecc. whenever this framework is updated.
 No need to search on the net: all documentation about stable *WPDK* objects is always available, and aligned to a well known and popular format.

+@section  section_tons_classes WPDK useful classes and helpers

+In addition to specific targeted objects, *WPDK* makes available objects that embed some specific features that can enhance and simplify your WordPress develop.
+These evergrowing available objects are called *helpers*, and include:

+* array manipulation - `WPDKArray`
+* crypting data - `WPDKCrypt`
+* local filesystem navigation - `WPDKFilesystem`
+* math functions - `WPDKMath`
+* basic WordPress screen content manipulation - `WPDKScreenHelp`

 @page page_install Installing WPDK in your WordPress environment